zhenqi-he/transnuseg/README.md

 This is the official implementation for **TransNuSeg: A Lightweight Multi-Task Transformer for Nuclei Segmentation** (MICCAI 2023).

 ## Introduction
-This paper proposes a lightweight multi-task framework for nuclei segmentation, namely TransNucSeg, as the first attempt at an entirely Swin-Transformer driven architecture.
+This paper proposes a lightweight multi-task framework for nuclei segmentation, namely TransNuSeg, as the first attempt at an entirely Swin-Transformer driven architecture.
 Innovatively, to alleviate the prediction inconsistency between branches, we propose a self-distillation loss that regulates the consistency between the nuclei decoder and normal edge decoder.
 And an innovative attention-sharing scheme that shares attention heads amongst all decoders is employed to leverage the high correlation between tasks.

 The overall architecture is demonstrated in the figure below.